Jack Dann: Themes

 Charisma, memory, myth, witnessing the reality of The Holocaust and transformation are all themes in Dann's work he has either identified himself or have been highlighted by reviewers and commentators.
 His stories often deal with achieving transcendent states, undertaking spiritual journeys or encountering confronting experiences that dramatically alter the psyche.
 Many involve young men who are liberated from naive origins by journeys marked by alien, revelatory or otherwise confrontational experiences which transform them, leaving them with a greater connection and awareness of their general environment or wider fields of consciousness.
 His first and second published novels, Starhiker and Junction and a significant number of his short stories are examples of this trend.
 He has linked this preoccupation with his experience of coming close to death as a young man, following his hospitalisation in 1965, which he claims had a similar transformational effect on his character.

 Dann is also notable in the science fiction field for having written a number of stories with Jewish themes.
 Dann has a Jewish background, and although affirming an affinity with the cultural aspects of this, has distanced himself from the theological tenets of Judaism due to his atheist outlook.

 Influences

 Dann has acknowledged the influence of a range of writers, including Jorge Luis Borges, Gabriel García Márquez, J.D.
 Salinger and J.G.
 Ballard.
 He has suggested particular influence from Ernest Hemingway's memoir of his 'down and out' days in Paris in the early 1920s, A Moveable Feast.
 Dann read this book during his convalescence from life-threatening illness in 1965, a key character forming event in his personal history.

-Contribution to Australian speculative fiction culture

-Since his move to Australia, he has become a major influence and much respected figure in the speculative fiction field in Australia.
-He has frequently attended conventions, as guest of honour, speaker and panelist, and has played an active role in encouraging the development of the field, including running and contributing to seminars and workshops on writing, such as Clarion South.

-He has also raised the profile of Australian writers by publishing anthologies of their work.
-He co-editor (with Janeen Webb) of World Fantasy Award-winning Australian anthology Dreaming Down-Under, which Peter Goldsworthy called "the biggest, boldest, most controversial collection of original fiction ever published in Australia."
-More recently, Dann edited Dreaming Again, a second anthology of Australian fantasy and speculative fiction, which was released in Australia in July 2008.
-The collection includes a number of stories produced by graduates of the Clarion South workshops and a mix of new and well known Australian writers.

-A third volume, produced in editorial partnership with Jonathan Strahan, entitled Legends of Australian Fantasy was published in June 2010.